Musicians Who Are Likely Stuck In Prison For Life

 Advertisement

 When Manson created his small cult of followers called the Manson Family, he predicted a coming race war and ordered his devoted recruits to brutally murder his enemies.
 Beausoleil became caught up in the organization, and Manson so trusted the musician that he put him in charge of bringing in new devotees.
-Beausoleil was also given the task of staging the Manson Family's first murder: On Manson's orders, Beausoleil stabbed music teacher Gary Hinman to death, and was arrested after police found him driving the victim's car.
+Beausoleil was also given a task that led to the Manson Family's first murder.
+Beausoleil attempted to get money from an acquaintance and music teacher named Gary Hinman, but after the hours turned to days in which Hinson swore he had no money to give them, the story goes, on Manson's orders, Beausoleil stabbed Hinman to death, and was arrested after police found him driving the victim's car.
 Convicted of murder and sentenced to death in 1970, Beausoleil's punishment was commuted to life in prison when California did away with capital punishment in 1972.

 Young Q.C.